Reckoner Bankbuster

 • Game states can be very difficult to keep up with and understand, even for experienced players.

-• High-powered Commander is very expensive.
+• High-powered Commander decks are very expensive.

 • Games can be very long.